What parenting style do you apply to your children? What type of parent are you?

 So far, this guide has taught you the different parenting styles and their effect on children.
 Now, it is time to take a personalized approach to raise your kids.

 Are you worried that your children are too indisciplined?
 Do you have trouble putting your kids to bed?
 No matter the parenting challenges, there is a solution.

-Positive Parenting Solutions is a course trusted by over a million parents from all over the world.
+This is a course trusted by over a million parents from all over the world teaching you everything about parenting styles.
 It has been featured on all major networks, from CNN to MSNBC, Fox & Friends and Steve Harvey among others.